Introduction to Marketing Manager

 1. Develop the brand, understand the consumer mind

 One of the key responsibilities of a marketing manager is the development of the company’s brand or brands.
-Brand development succeeds product development identifying a problem or need of a consumer.
-Moreover, the marketing manager also needs to promote the company along with brand-building exercise.
+Brand development succeeds in product development in identifying a problem or need of a consumer.
+Moreover, the marketing manager must also promote the company and brand-building exercise.

-The marketing chief may be involved from the creation of logos, product identification, development, branding, ad campaigns, test marketing and setting up the distribution and logistics network and so on.
+The marketing chief creates logos, product identification, development, branding, ad campaigns, test marketing, setting up the distribution and logistics network, etc.

 Understanding the consumer psyche and strategies for brand building is paramount for the success of any marketing manager.